-The 261 CC has two 45 gallon fish lockers built into the aft cockpit floor on the port and starboard sides.
-These are insulated, and with the macerator option allow the contents being dumped overboard.
-The macerators are located in the bilge on the sides of the stringers.
+The 277 CC has two 47 gallon fish lockers built into the aft cockpit floor on the port and starboard sides.
+These are insulated, and each connected to a macerator with the contents being dumped overboard.
+The macerators are located in the bilge on the inboard sides of the stringers.
 They can be accessed through the bilge access hatch under the aft folding seat.
 All lockers/hatches come standard with gas shocks to assist in opening and holding the latch open while loading or unloading.
-See page 22 for macerator operation and access.